-If all of the business structures were placed on a scale that depicted how difficult and expensive it is to establish and maintain them, partnerships and sole proprietorships would be near the bottom.
 In general, there is no special paperwork that needs to be filed in order to establish either of these business structures.
 In addition, there are rarely any fees associated with establishing or maintaining either of these business structures.

 LLCs and corporations, on the other hand, are almost always more difficult and expensive to establish and maintain.
 In order to establish a corporation or limited liability company, you must file "Articles of Incorporation" with your secretary of state and pay fees associated with the incorporation.
 The details of the articles of incorporation and the amount of the fee will vary depending upon the state where you set up your business.

 In addition, when deciding to form a corporation or LLC, the owners of the business must decide which officers to elect to run the company.
 LLCs and corporations must keep specific and detailed records of any important business decisions, and follow many other formalities that are associated with these business structures.

 The easiest way to think about the different income tax structures that these business structures will use is to break them into two categories -- one comprised of those business structures where the business owners pay taxes on business profits, and one that includes all business structures where the business owners do not pay taxes on business profits.

 The first category includes sole proprietorships, partnerships and LLCs.
 These business structures are often referred to as "pass-through" tax entities because the taxes on the business profits and losses pass through to the business owners on their personal income taxes.